L

 +

 Our engineering solutions are often developed from the bottom-up as a direct consequence of site specific environmental conditions.
 Technical simulations are used to understand the complex interaction between the natural environment and the built environment and inform a wide variety of architectural concerns ranging from the overall massing and orientation of the building to the specification of the ventilation system and facade.
-Technical simulations use the computer to model natural phenomena such as temperature, sunlight, wind, rain and noise.
-Many of these studies are carried out using parametric modeling to not only create a dynamic geometry definition but also to perform complex analysis such as daylight, acoustic comfort, shadow casting, solar radiation and computational fluid dynamics.
-The results are used to inform a number of architectural decisions including geometry, orientation, materiality, transparency, etc, as well as to ensure that the building is economic to operate for the whole of its life.
+Technical simulations use the computer to model natural phenomena such as temperature, sunlight, wind, rain, and noise.
+Many of these studies are carried out using parametric modeling to not only create a dynamic geometry definition, but also to perform complex analysis such as daylight, acoustic comfort, shadow casting, solar radiation, and computational fluid dynamics.
+The results are used to inform a number of architectural decisions including geometry, orientation, materiality, and transparency, as well as to ensure that the building is economical to operate for the whole of its life.

 SUSTAINABILITY